gregates/gregates.github.io/content/pmtud.md

 This is the story of my most fondly remembered project from my time on the S3 storage team in AWS.

-When I joined S3 in 2018, my team owned a service that was just a high-throughput, in-memory cache of some critical data needed for every GET or PUT.
+When I joined S3 in 2018, my team owned a service that was just a high-throughput, in-memory cache.
+This cache was simple, but critical &mdash; a cache lookup occurs on every GET or PUT.
 When telling people about it they would ask, "Why not redis or memcached?"
 The answer was that this service was as old as S3, i.e., about as old as memcached and older than redis, so those weren't really options at the time.
 But it served a similar